-Weld provides a number of built in contexts, which are shown in Table 19.1, "Available Contexts in Weld".
+Weld provides a number of built in contexts, which are shown in Table 20.1, "Available Contexts in Weld".

-Scope Qualifiers Context Notes @Dependent @Default DependentContext The dependent context is unbound and unmanaged @RequestScoped @Unbound RequestContext An unbound request context, useful for testing @RequestScoped @Bound RequestContext A request context bound to a manually propagated map, useful for testing or non-Servlet environments @Default BoundRequestContext @RequestScoped @Http RequestContext A request context bound to a Servlet request, used for any Servlet based request context @Default HttpRequestContext @RequestScoped @Ejb RequestContext A request context bound @Default EjbRequestContext to a an interceptor's invocation context, used for EJB invocations outside of Servlet requests @ConversationScoped @Bound ConversationContext @Default BoundConversationCo bound to two manually
+Scope Qualifiers Context Notes @Dependent @Default DependentContext The dependent context is unbound and unmanaged @RequestScoped @Unbound RequestContext An unbound request context, useful for testing @RequestScoped @Bound RequestContext A request context bound to a manually propagated map, useful for testing or non-Servlet environments @Default BoundRequestContext @RequestScoped @Http RequestContext A request context bound to a Servlet request, used for any Servlet based request context @Default HttpRequestContext @RequestScoped @Ejb RequestContext A request context bound to a an interceptor's invocation context, used for EJB invocations outside of Servlet requests @Default EjbRequestContext @ConversationScoped @Bound

-Table 19.1.
+Table 20.1.
 Available Contexts in Weld

-Scope Qualifiers Context Notes propagated maps (one which represents the request and one which represents the session), useful for testing or non- Servlet environments @ConversationScoped @Http ConversationContext @Default HttpConversationCon bound to a Servlet request, used for any Servlet based conversation context @SessionScoped @Bound SessionContext A session context bound @Default BoundSessionContext to a manually propagated map, useful for testing or non-Servlet environments @SessionScoped @Http SessionContext A session context bound @Default HttpSessionContext to a Servlet request, used for any Servlet based session context @ApplicationScoped @Default ApplicationContext An application context backed by an application scoped singleton, it is unmanaged and unbound but does offer an option to destroy all entries @SingletonScoped @Default SingletonContext A singleton context backed by an application scoped singleton, it is unmanaged and unbound but does offer an option to destroy all entries
+Scope Qualifiers Context Notes ConversationContext A conversation context bound to two manually propagated maps (one which represents the request and one which represents the session), useful for testing or non- Servlet environments @Default BoundConversationCont @ConversationScoped @Http ConversationContext A conversation context bound to a Servlet request, used for any Servlet based conversation context @Default HttpConversationCon testssionScoped @Bound SessionContext A session context bound to a manually propagated map, useful for testing or non-Servlet environments @Default BoundSessionContext @SessionScoped @Http SessionContext A session context bound to a Servlet request, used for any Servlet based session context @Default HttpSessionContext @ApplicationScoped @Default ApplicationContext An application context backed by an application scoped singleton, it is unmanaged and unbound but does offer an option to destroy all entries @SingletonScoped @Default